-This indicates the percent of residents that have had a major fall.
-Falls leading to serious injuries are considered by many experts to be an indicator of nursing care at a nursing home.
-Major falls which result in injury are routinely the result of lower quality nursing care.
+This indicates the percent of patients that sustained a major fall.
+Falls resulting in serious injury are considered by many experts to be a measure of nursing care .
+Falls are routinely the result of lower quality nursing care.

 Minimizes Urinary Tract Infections